hchenfred/neighborhood-map/README.md

   ```

 1. Open a browser and visit localhost:8080
-1. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.

 ### Instructions
 * Enter the address where you would like to search your lunch places.